Stress - “when life changes from normal to something abnormal to us”

 Get plenty of sunshine – Making sure you’re getting enough sunlight exposure to have healthy vitamin D levels is also a crucial factor in treating depression or keeping it at bay.
 One previous study found that people with the lowest levels of vitamin D were 11 times more prone to be depressed than those who had normal levels.
 Vitamin D deficiency is actually more the norm than the exception, and has previously been implicated in both psychiatric and neurological disorders.”

 I couldn’t have put it better so I have just cut and pasted it.
 I would add a couple of things too.
 Use your friends and talk to them – just as you have done for them and will do in the future.
 Revisit hobbies or maybe even go to an evening class.
 Not only will you make friends, but you will learn all the time – this is positive.
+Join in – even if it’s helping at your church or joining a walking/art group.
 Use distractions.To the diet recommendations, I would add fermented foods, such as sauerkraut and kefir.
 These can help normalise the gut microbes.
 Dysbiosis (“difficult life”) in the gut is associated with many health issues, including the health of the mind.

 For exercise why not just walk?
 It’s free and always interesting – whether it’s country or town.
 Observe all the while – don’t just look around you, really see the birds, gardens, people and so on.
 These give you connection and belonging.
 Don’t forget to greet the people you meet – this connection can make an enormous difference, not just to you but to them as well.
 Walking barefoot has huge health benefits too – a physical as well as spiritual connection to the earth.